 Betsy is part of a small (but growing!) group of women in the country who have earned the prestigious Certified Broadcast Meteorologist (CBM) accreditation from the American Meteorological Society, as well as the Seal of Approval from the National Weather Association (NWA).

-Her industry awards include a 2012 Emmy Award for News: Weathercast, a 2009 Emmy Award for Crafts: Weather, and a 2003 Emmy Award for Team Effort News Event Coverage of the Columbia Shuttle Tragedy.
+Her industry awards include the 2019 All Ohio Excellence in Journalism Awards - Best Weathercast, 2012 Emmy Award for News: Weathercast, a 2009 Emmy Award for Crafts: Weather, and a 2003 Emmy Award for Team Effort News Event Coverage of the Columbia Shuttle Tragedy.
 She also gathered nominations for Emmy Awards for Best Evening Newscast: 2019, News: Weathercast in 2012 and 2008; and Crafts: Weather in 2019, 2012, 2011, 2010, and 2005.
 In 2007 Betsy was awarded first place by the Ohio Associated Press for Best Regularly Scheduled Weather.

 In November of 2015, Betsy was the 8th recipient of one of the highest honors in Northeast Ohio media -- The Chuck Heaton Award from The Press Club of Cleveland.
 It is given to an individual who best exemplifies the qualities of Chuck Heaton, the late Plain Dealer reporter and Press Club Hall of Famer who passed away in February 2008.
 Heaton was known for his lifelong dedication to journalism, his fairness, his concern for community and helping others.